me & my ADD

 I'm not a developer my self; my strength is communication and product development.
 So I write, produce, design, build and publicly speak about emerging trends in tech on a weekly basis.

-I'm a co-founder in #ShesGotThis (#Hunspanderer in Norwegian), a company focused on addressing gender stereotypes and subtle discrimination in the workplace.
-We originally founded #ShesGotThis (#Hunspanderer) in Norway 2015 as a non-profit organization.
+I'm a co-founder in #Hunspanderer in Norwegian, a campaign focused on addressing gender stereotypes and unconscious bias in the workplace.
+We originally founded #Hunspanderer in Norway 2015 as a non-profit organization.
 Following two successful campaigns in Norway, both reaching millions of people and engaging multiple CEOs of Norway’s largest companies to address the issue, we have now created a company which is working for a more gender balanced workplace through technology and an evidence based approach.
-You can signup for our tool here, if you’re interested.
+Check it out here Equalitycheck.it and business.equalitycheck.it

-I’ve written a book together with my co-founder Marie Louise Sunde, available here.
+I’ve written a book together with my co-founder Marie Louise Sunde.
 It’s in Norwegian and touches upon gender stereotypes and unconscious bias- and we’ve interviewed a selection of CEOs and experts on the topic.
 You can buy it here!

-I've been nominated for several awards including "Inspiration Award 2017", "Girls Award 2017" by Plan Norge, "Digital Super Profile" in 2016 and was appointed a “Distinguished Alumni” at the New School where I graduated with a masters in media management.
+I've been nominated for a few awards including “Global Womens Leadership Award”, "Inspiration Award 2016&2017", "Girls Award 2017" by Plan Norge, "Digital Super Profile" in 2016 and was appointed a “Distinguished Alumni” at the New School where I graduated with a masters in media management.
 I was appointed Inspiring Fifty Nordic’s most inspiring women in tech and one of the six Norwegians in the “100 most influential people in Nordic tech” list appointed by Slush and The Nordic Web.

-I'm also a board member at the financial investing startup Kron, active in the Global Shapers Oslo community, a writer and a public speaker about future technology, unconscious bias and diversity in tech.
+I'm also a board member at the financial investing startup Kron, as well as Dermanor, a writer and a public speaker about future technology, unconscious bias and diversity in tech.

 I am also very excited to have become faculty at Singularity University where I get to talk about diversity.